broadwayinc/skapi-documentation/introduction/working-with-forms.md

 You can pass nested values and arrays by using the `[]` syntax in the `name` attribute.
 Depending on the input type, the resolved data will be structured accordingly.

+If the key name inside the `[]` is a number, Skapi will resolve the value as an array.

 ```html
 <form onsubmit="skapi.mock(event).then(r => console.log(r))">
     <input name="user[name]" placeholder="Name"><br>